trex111/4x4-membrane-driver/README.md

 Press enter.
 Now the file should be executable
-Now you can execute the file my either double clicking or type:
+Now you can execute the file by either double clicking or type:

     bash 4x4.sh
     or
     sudo exec ./4x4.sh

-# Additional steps (Do only if you want to make the file run at startup)
+# Optiopnal steps (Do only if you want to make the file run at startup)

 If you want to make the script run on the startup
 Edit /home/pi/.bash_profile